 We make our sourcing decisions based on quality, locality & social responsibility.
-We use some great local suppliers and we’d encourage you to get in contact with them if you like; some run veg box schemes and others can be found at the local farmers’ market.
+We use some great local suppliers and we’d encourage you to get in contact with them if you like; some run veg box schemes, some are fabulous local businesses & others can be found at the local farmers’ market.
 Below we introduce you to them as well as to products we champion due to their ethical story.
 Read on...

 Our eggs are produced by F.A.I (Food Animal Initiative) at the University Farm in Wytham.
 They are from organic, free-range flocks that have access to large grassy paddocks.
 The FAI ensures the best welfare standards possible, including keeping flock sizes small, giving birds plenty of space indoors and outdoors, providing extra perching space, and dust baths for preening and scratching, so birds can behave naturally.